JizongL/jizongL.github.io/_posts/2015-09-04-pathology-review-1.md

 * T lymphocytes, both CD4+ and CD8+.

+CD8+
+* kill melanoma cells

 CD4

 * (TH2) essential to the induction of type I hypersensitivity with cytokines secretion e.g. interleukin (IL)-3, IL-4, IL-5 and macrophage colony-stimulating factor

+TLRs

+* they incite type I interferon production to activate dendritic cells and B cells.

+* promote a TH1 response, which contributes to autoimmunity

 macrophage colony-stimulating factor